Armed Forces Veteran Friendly

 The Veterans’ Gateway service is the first point of contact for all Tri-Service veterans, and their families.
 Its expert content covers welfare areas: housing, employment, finances, living independently, mental wellbeing, families and communities, and physical health.

-Its unique support (both in the UK and abroad) is funded by the Armed Forces Covenant.
-And supported by charities and organisations and individuals, including the the National Health Service (NHS), the Government of the United Kingdom (GOV.UK) and the Ministry of Defence (MOD).
+Its unique support (both in the UK and abroad) is funded by the Armed Forces Covenant and supported by charities and organisations and individuals, including the the National Health Service (NHS), the Government of the United Kingdom (GOV.UK) and the Ministry of Defence (MOD).

 Veterans Gateway